kuking/zobrist-gen/README.md

 # zobrist-gen [<img src="https://travis-ci.org/kuking/zobrist-gen.svg?branch=master">](https://travis-ci.org/kuking/zobrist-gen)
-Generates sets of numbers satisfying a Hamming distance, for building good Zobrist hashes.
+Generates sets of numbers satisfying a Hamming distance range for building good Zobrist hashes.
 For more information you can read the Wikipedia page on [Zobrish hashes](https://en.wikipedia.org/wiki/Zobrist_hashing) and the page on [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance).

 In a nutshell, Zobrist hashes are built by XORing sequences of numbers; each number represent a portion of the state, by XORing all the parts together we obtain an unique-ish number, a hash for the state built by the sum of all the sub-states.

-Because `a xor a = 0`, we want the numbers utilised as keys to be _as different as possible_ so we don't risk generating hashes with many 0 bits, but **not too different** as we would run out of possible numbers (difference in bits composing the numbers).
+Because `a xor a = 0`, we want the numbers utilised as keys to be _as different as possible_ so we don't risk generating hashes with many 0 bits (or 1s), but **not too different** as we would run out of possible numbers (bitwise difference)

-Therefore, the bit-wise difference between any given two numbers used for hashing should as different as possible, but not too different or it would be impossible to find all the required numbers. (i.e. it is impossible to generate 127 numbers of 8 bits with a minimum Hamming distance of 7, there is only 8 possible numbers:
+i.e. It is impossible to generate 127 numbers of 8 bits with a minimum Hamming distance of 8, there are only 8 possible numbers: `00000001, 00000010, ...
-`00000001, 00000010, ...
-11111111.`)
+1000000.`).

 ## Usage
 ```